uis-se-capstone-fall2021-2/chess/interfaces.md

 ### Changes:
 >(9/15 : Bennett):
 > - GameRecord stores the pieces as ints because ChessPiece objects do not tell if the piece is white or black.
-Instead comparison from the int to the enum's representative int can be made.
+Board array will store same ints but negative when on black team.

 ## Entities